Today, yoga is commonly practiced for its therapeutic effects on a number of medical conditions.

 Numerous clinical studies have confirmed these blissful effects of yogic breathing.

-The emergence of alpha waves in the brain during yogic breathing exercises clinically testify to it.
+The emergence of alpha waves in the brain during yogic breathing exercises clinically

 The presence of these waves indicates deep mental tranquility and they cannot be elicited even by entering the deep-sleep state.
 Alpha waves are unique to yogic breath meditation.
 These breathing techniques range from the simple to the arduous.
 However, the effects of these exercises are profound and must not be underestimated.